paulskirk53/Observatory-wiki/Using a Canon EOS 1000D.md

 Usually a spacer is required to ensure the camera chip sits at the working distance specified by the reducer manufacturer, in this case the spacer turns out to be v small:

 **Length of spacer** = 97.5 - 36.25 - 16.5 - 44 = 0.75mm
-However I think the T adaptor used to attach the EOS to the optical train takes up more than 0.75 mm, so we'll have to see if attaching the camera works.
-It will be further away from the reducer than the 97.5mm specified by TS Optics.
+However I think the T adaptor used to attach the EOS to the optical train takes up 11mm, so we'll have to see if attaching the camera works.
+It will be further away from the reducer than the 97.5mm specified by TS Optics. by about 10mm.

 Check 0.75 +16.5 + 44 + 36.25 =  97.5